AdejojuAdetiloye/popula-website/README.md

 <<<<<<< HEAD
 # popula-website
-This is Popula website that i created personally to showcase my expertise in building beautiful and responsive designs
+This is Popula website that i created personally to showcase my expertise in building beautiful and responsive designs pls view this on your phone or pc
 =======
 Check website link here 👉
 Deployed on Netlify: https://heroic-torrone-b70340.netlify.app/